somu0831/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. import pandas as pd
-2.
+2. from sklearn.preprocessing import LabelEncoder
-3.
-4.
+3. from sklearn.model_selection import train_test_split and split the training and testing data from original data
+4. from sklearn import metrics to presict the y_prdict value
+5. by using metrics.accuracy_score we can get the accuracy

 ## Program:
 ```
 /*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by:
+Developed by: Panduru Somu
-RegisterNumber:
+RegisterNumber:  212223240111
 */
 import pandas as pd
 from sklearn.preprocessing import LabelEncoder